 5.2.4 The Chair shall oversee the application of these Rules of Procedure with respect to their standards of membership, in particular working with the ALSes to meet the standards, or where remediation has not worked, to recommend to the Membership a request to the ALAC to decertify the offending ALS.

 5.2.5 The Chair shall be responsible for monitoring the activities and performance of individuals appointed to various duties and to positions on Task Forces and working committees.

+5.2.6 NARALO is, from time to time, called upon to identify representatives to ALAC and ICANN Working Groups (under a variety of names).
+The Chair shall be responsible for overseeing such appointments using whatever mechanisms the Chair deems appropriate based on the position(s) to be named and the time-frame allowed.

 5.3 The Secretariat shall be responsible for maintaining a working communications system and for ensuring the flow of information about NARALO and NARALO Task Force issues under discussion or development.
 The Secretariat shall work with At-Large Staff to ensure support for NARALO’s activities, including elections and communications.